UK Overseas Company (Branch)

 - Certified Constitutional Documents: Certified copies of the parent company’s founding documents (e.g., Certificate of Incorporation, Articles/Charter) translated into English where required.

-- UK Service Address & Directors List: A UK address for legal service (virtual office accepted).
-Full names, dates of birth, nationalities and service addresses of all directors of the parent company.
+- UK Directors List: Full names, dates of birth, nationalities, and service addresses of all directors of the parent company.

 The Roadmap to Launch